-Select the "ZERO" option from the calibrate menu using the up and down arrow buttons.
+Select the "SENSOR ZERO" option from the SENSOR SETUP menu using the up and down arrow buttons.
 Press the "ENTER" button.
 With the sensor submerged in clean water, wait about 15 minutes and then press "ENTER".
 The analyzer will take about sixty seconds to zero.
-The display will return to the calibrate menu automatically when it is finished.
-Press the "MENU" button to exit or use the up and down arrow buttons to select another calibration mode.
+The display will return to the SENSOR SETUP menu automatically when it is finished.
+Press the "MENU" button to exit or use the up and down arrow buttons to select another sensor setup option.